ballerkobe808/acme-trader-client/README.md

 ## Requirements

-For development, you will only need Node.js installed on your environement.
+For development, you will need Node.js installed on your environement.

 ### Node

-[Node](http://nodejs.org/) is really easy to install & now include [NPM](https://npmjs.org/).
+[Node](http://nodejs.org/) is easy to install & now includes [NPM](https://npmjs.org/).
 You should be able to run the following command after the installation procedure below.